postsharp/Metalama.Samples/examples/change-tracking/change-tracking-4/README.md

 [!metalama-file TrackChangesAttribute.cs member="TrackChangesAttribute.RejectChanges"]

 As you can see, the `(Dictionary<IFieldOrProperty, IField>) meta.Tags["IntroducedFields"]` expression gets the `IntroducedFields` tag, which was passed to the <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> method.
 We cast it back to its original type and iterate it.
 We use the <xref:Metalama.Framework.Code.IExpression.Value> property to generate the run-time expression that represents the field or property.
-In the `AcceptChanges` method, we copy the current values to the accepted values, and we do the opposite in the `RejectChanges` method.
+In the `AcceptChanges` method, we copy the current values to the accepted ones and do the opposite in the `RejectChanges` method.

 > [!div class="see-also"]
 > <xref:introducing-members>